andresveraf/andresveraf/README.md

-### Hi there 👋 I'm Andrés Vera a business administrator and data scientist
+### Hi there 👋 I'm Andrés Vera a Data Scientist currently focusing on business analytics(BA)

 ## 🔎 Where can you find me